scepa991/deploy-on-day-1-houston-web-051319/README.md

   * Note: The `master` branch of a project is NEVER a place to do any work. `master` is considered the build and you never break the build.
 So make sure you are not working or committing to the `master` branch.

 * If you haven't already, switch to the branch you created.
 To make sure you're where you need to be, type `git branch` in your terminal.
 It should return the name of your assigned student emphazised with an asterisk and master.
-  * For instance, typing `pwd` in the terminal would return:
+  * For instance, typing `git branch -v` in the terminal would return:

 ```text
   master